-->

 Healthy calendula sprouts

-.
-Once the seedlings have a few sets of leaves, they may be transplanted into the garden as long as it is past the frost free date for your gardening zone.
+• Once the seedlings have a few sets of leaves, they may be transplanted into the garden as long as it is past the frost free date for your gardening zone.

 Once the seedlings have a few sets of leaves, they may be transplanted into the garden as long as it is past the frost free date for your gardening zone.

-Hardening off seedlings
+Hardening off Seedlings

-In order to give your plants the best chance of success it is best to ‘harden them off’ prior to leaving them outside full time.
+In order to give your plants the best chance of success, it is best to ‘harden them off’ prior to leaving them outside full-time.
 About 7 days before planting your plants outdoors, help acclimate them to temperatures, sunlight, and wind.
-This is the process of hardening off, or gradually acclimating you new plants to outdoor conditions.
+This is the process of hardening off, or gradually acclimating your new plants to outdoor conditions.
 These plants have spent their short lives in a warm, sunny, protected place and won't fare well if you don't expose them slowly to the elements.
 Before you intend to plant, put your transplants outdoors in an area where they'll be protected from the direct sunlight and wind.
 Leave them out for a few hours and bring them back inside.
 Repeat this each day, gradually increasing the amount of time they're outside and the degree of exposure to sun and wind.
 Gradual exposure helps your plants toughen up and reduces the possibility of injury.
 With proper hardening off, they’ll have an easier transition to the garden and begin producing lovely flowers sooner.

 When all danger of frost has passed, transplant the sturdiest seedlings outdoors, and keep them moist and weed-free until well established.